tembo-io/website/docusaurus/docs/tembo-stacks/rag.md

 ### Support

-Join the Tembo Community and say hi and see how others are building on Tembo.
+Join the Tembo Community [in Slack](https://join.slack.com/t/tembocommunity/shared_invite/zt-293gc1k0k-3K8z~eKW1SEIfrqEI~5_yw) and say hi and see how others are building on Tembo.